charleybolton/sparta-further-deployment-methods/docker/README.md

 COPY static-html-directory /usr/share/nginx/html
 ```

-*Note: the nginx base image used in this Dockerfile is pulled from Docker Hub.*
+*Note: the Nginx base image used in this Dockerfile is pulled from Docker Hub.*

 - **FROM nginx**
   Uses the official Nginx image as the starting point, which already includes a fully configured web server and a default “Welcome to nginx!” homepage.